FENECON Industrial S — Assembly and Operating Instructions

 6.4.1.
 General information

 The operator of the system is responsible for selecting and preparing a suitable installation site for the energy storage system.
-In addition, the permissible ambient conditions from chapter 3.2 must be complied with and the area of application described in chapter 2.2 must be observed.
+In addition, the permissible environmental conditions must be complied with and the area of use must be observed.

-If contact with vehicles (e.g. in a parking lot or on a road) is conceivable/possible, the system must be protected.
+If contact with vehicles (e. g. near a parking lot or road) is conceivable/possible, the system must be protected.

-The earthing system must be designed in accordance with the locally applicable requirements. (see 6.6.3 Connection of additional equipotential bonding)
+The earthing system must be designed in accordance with the locally applicable requirements. (see section Connection — Additional equipotential bonding).

 6.4.2.
 Space requirement at the installation site

-The maneuvering path required for a forklift truck or crane to set up the Battery energy storage system is not included in Figure 12: Installation concept - this must be planned independently by the operator.
+The maneuvering path required for a forklift or crane to set up the electrical energy storage system is not taken into account in the installation concept.
+This must be planned independently by the operator.

 6.4.3.
 Substrate/foundation

-The Battery energy storage system must be positioned on a sufficiently stable surface at the installation site to ensure that it stands securely.
+The electrical energy storage system must be positioned on a sufficiently stable surface at the installation site to ensure that it stands securely.
 This can be, for example, a point foundation consisting of 4 points, a strip foundation or a slab foundation.
-Information on the dimensions of the foundation can be determined using the load transfer points of the Battery energy storage system (see Figure 13: Load transfer points (unit: kN)).
-The cable entries must be taken into account when preparing the substrate (see 6.5 Cable entry).
+Information on the dimensions of the foundation can be determined using the load transfer points of the electrical energy storage system (see image).
+The cable entries must be taken into account when preparing the foundation (see section Cable entry).

 If necessary, the foundation must be designed to prevent slippage and movement. |